 ETA will provide a web-based system, HUB for grantees to submit their Quarterly Progress Reports.
 Grantees are expected to collect information and performance outcomes for each individual receiving H-1B grant-funded services.
 Demographic and performance outcomes data reported to ETA should be based on individual-level participant records maintained by each grantee.

 Grantees will develop their own internal systems to collect and track participant records that will be submitted as one data file by uploading the file into the web-based system, HUB.
-Acceptable data files that will be uploaded into the HUB reporting system are data files (.dat), comma-separated values (.csv), and text files or flat files (.txt). iewsample participant records and data files
+Acceptable data files that will be uploaded into the HUB reporting system are data files (.dat), comma-separated values (.csv), and text files or flat files (.txt).
+View sample participant records and data files on the H-1B grantee on-lien resource page.

 The HUB system will validate the participant records of a grantee’s data file and any inconsistencies will be reported to the grantee to modify or rectify.
 When the data file is validated and certified in HUB, the system will generate the Quarterly Performance Report which will include quarterly and cumulative-to-date performance outcomes.
 Once a QPR form is generated and a QNR is submitted, both reports will need to be certified by the Grant Authorized Representative in HUB for final submission to DOL/ETA.